-Note: Your G Suite admin or Managers of a shared drive can disable this option for different shared drives.
+Note: Your administrator or Managers of a shared drive can disable this option for different shared drives.

 When you share a file with a non-member, it appears in their Shared with me folder in Drive.
 They can continue to access it there or in their Recent folder, but they won’t be able to add it to My Drive or another shared drive.

 Create separate shared drives for groups of non-members